-2. Structure a nonfiction book: The thought leadership book
+2. Structure a nonfiction book: The essay (aka "thought leadership") book

 Rather than taking readers through a process to achieve a certain result, this book is more persuasive, focusing on making your case for something you believe in.
 This can be an excellent way to structure a nonfiction book for entrepreneurs who:

 - 1Have a highly customised process that can’t easily be broken into steps.

 - 2Have a highly involved process with many steps that happen at the same time, so they are difficult to explain in a sequence (this often happens with very large corporate projects).

 - 3Work in a field that isn’t widely understood or accepted.

 Unfortunately, while these books can be very powerful, they are much more challenging to write than how-to books.
 The reason for this is because the content you include, and how you organise it, is very dependent on your research, meaning it’s less formulaic.